Website Terms, Copyright and Disclaimer

 This website is maintained to share walking routes, mapping, photographs, and hill data from years of experience in the Scottish hills.
 The content is provided in good faith and intended as a helpful resource for outdoor enthusiasts.
 Please take a moment to read the following terms, which govern the use of this website and its materials.What This Website Is (and Isn’t)

-All of the routes here are hill and mountain based — low-level walks are not covered here.
-If that’s what you’re after, Walk Highlands is a fantastic place to look.
-Some of the routes also involve sections of rock scrambling, with the grading mentioned.
-These grades are widely used by hillwalkers and climbers, and if you’re unfamiliar with them you’ll find clear definitions through the British Mountaineering Council.
+All of the routes described here are hill- and mountain-based.
+Some include short sections of rock scrambling, for which a grade is mentioned.
+These grades follow the system widely used by hillwalkers and climbers, and clear definitions can be found through the British Mountaineering Council.

-If you’re looking for solid guidance on skills, safety and good practice, some excellent places to turn are Mountaineering Scotland, Mountain Training, and the many brilliant publications of the Scottish Mountaineering Club and Scottish Mountaineering Trust.
+If you’re looking for clear guidance on skills, safety and good practice, excellent resources include Mountaineering Scotland, Mountain Training, and the many publications of the Scottish Mountaineering Club and Scottish Mountaineering Trust.
+If you’re looking for a qualified guide, have a look at the Mountain Guides page — I’ve worked with these experienced mountain guides in the past.

 Disclaimer, Accuracy and Amendments

-Every effort has been made to ensure that the information provided on this website is accurate and up to date.
-However, all content is offered on an "as is" basis without any warranties - express or implied - regarding completeness, reliability, accuracy, or suitability.
+Every effort has been made to ensure that the information provided on this website is accurate and current.
+However, all content is offered on an “as-is” basis, without any warranties — express or implied — regarding completeness, reliability, accuracy, or suitability.

-Hillwalking, scrambling, and mountaineering are inherently risky activities.
-Weather conditions, ground erosion, navigation errors, and individual ability can significantly affect safety.
-Users of this website are responsible for their own decisions and actions.
-No liability is accepted for any injury, loss, or damage resulting from the use of information provided here.
+Hillwalking, scrambling and mountaineering are inherently risky activities.
+Weather conditions, erosion, navigation errors and individual ability can all affect safety.
+Users of this website are responsible for their own actions and decisions.
+No liability is accepted for any injury, loss or damage arising from the use of information on this website.

-Route descriptions, timings, and GPX files are guides only and must not be relied upon as your sole means of navigation.
-It is strongly recommended to carry and know how to use a map, compass, and other safety equipment, and to consult other trusted sources before venturing into the mountains.
-Everyone heading out to the hills needs to take responsibility for their own preparation and decisions !
+Route descriptions, route maps, timing estimates and GPX files are for general guidance only and should not be relied upon as your sole means of navigation.
+You should always carry, and know how to use, a paper map, compass and appropriate safety equipment — and consult other trusted sources before heading into the hills.

 Privacy, Data and Cookies